FatihG34/Movie-App/README.md

 Project aims completed and created a Movie App.

-In this project, I am used to :
+In this project, I have used to :

 - Firebase for Authentication
 - axios for fetch data from movie API